 - making information available to parents

 DfE will consider any reports of a major failure to meet the standards.
-It can arrange an emergency inspection to make sure that pupil welfare and health and safety are safeguarded and that serious failings are dealt with.
+It can arrange an emergency inspection to look at pupil welfare and health and safety, and make sure serious failings are dealt with.

 For minor complaints, DfE can ask the school inspectorates to take these into account when the school is next inspected.